-The Boundary for the St. Thomas Synagogue and Synagogue Office is the town lot at No. 16AB Krystal Gade, in the Queens Quarter of Charlotte Amalie.
+The Boundary for the St. Thomas Synagogue, Synagogue Office, and fence is the town lot at No. 16AB Crystal Gade, in the Queens Quarter of Charlotte Amalie.
 This has been the site of the three previous Jewish synagogues built by the St. Thomas Congregation.